 “What will I do today?” to “What can I do to help the team towards our goal today?”

-can make a huge difference to behaviour.
+It can make a huge difference in behavior.

 “Your business should be saying:

-- Where do we need to improve?
+• Where do we need to improve?

-- and how will we measure success?
+• And how will we measure success?

 Agile transformation may be a means of reaching that goal.